-Similar to an SEC registered investment advisor firm, a state registered investment advisor firm is required to register as an investment advisor with each state securities regulator where it maintains a place of business or where the firm has more than 5 investment advisory clients.
-(It should be noted that certain state securities regulators, such as the Texas State Securities Board, do not recognize this de minimus exemption and require investment advisor registration upon the first client.)
+Similar to an SEC registered investment advisor firm, a state registered investment advisor firm is required to register as an investment advisor with each additional state securities regulator where it maintains a place of business or where the firm has more than 5 investment advisory clients.
+(It should be noted that certain state securities regulators, such as the Texas State Securities Board, do not recognize this de minimis exemption and require investment advisor registration before or upon the first client.)
 State registered investment advisor firms must go through the entire investment advisor registration process similar to the process required by their home state’s securities regulator.

-An investment advisor representative (often referred to as an “IAR”) generally is defined by most states as a person who, for compensation (1) makes any recommendations regarding securities; (2) manages accounts of clients; (3) determines which recommendation or advice regarding securities should be given; (4) solicits or sells investment advisory services, or (5) supervises employees who perform any of the foregoing.
+An investment adviser representative (often referred to as an “IAR”) generally is defined by most states as a person who, for compensation (1) makes any recommendations regarding securities; (2) manages accounts of clients; (3) determines which recommendation or advice regarding securities should be given; (4) solicits or sells investment advisory services, or (5) supervises employees who perform any of the foregoing.
 Since the definition of an investment advisor representative, especially with respect to soliciting, can vary significantly from state to state, the rules of each particular state securities regulator should be consulted.
 If an individual meets the state’s definition of an investment advisor and maintains a place of business within a state or has a certain number of clients within the state, then most state securities regulators will require the individual to register as an investment advisor representative.

 Click here to view a recording of our compliance consultant discussing registration of investment adviser representatives.